TAPPER

 ESTIMATE PORTAL INITIATIVE

-Contractors' work time is dominated by job estimating…
+Contractors’ work time is heavily dominated by job estimating

 “Estimating jobs almost cut over 1/2 of my time normally...
 I often need to make many changes halfway through for a lot of reasons.”

-How might we build a tool that simplifies and automates the administrative tasks for contractors, enabling them to focus more on growing their business?
+How might we design a tool that takes the weight off contractors’ administrative work, so they can focus more on doing the job and growing their business?

 USER RESEARCH